-It’s great if you are eating healthy, but healthy does not necessarily mean low in calories.
-You may have a positive overall calorie balance despite your healthy diet, because you are consuming more calories than you’re burning.
+It’s great if you are eating healthy but “healthy” doesn’t necessarily mean low in calories.
+You may have a positive overall caloric balance despite your healthy diet because you’re consuming more calories than you’re burning.
 If you exercise hard and regularly, just keep your cool.
-The scale is probably telling you that you’re building muscle mass, which weighs more than fatty tissue.
-In other words, you haven’t put on fat; you’ve added muscle.
+The scale is probably telling you that you’re building muscle mass.
+Muscle weighs more than fat.
+In other words, you haven’t put on fat—you’ve added muscle.

-There is one more reason why your weight might not go down in spite of all your efforts.
-If you’ve been through countless crash diets and fast diets then you may have lost muscle and tanked your basal metabolic rate because your body has learned to cope with less energy
+There is one more reason why your weight might not drop despite all your efforts.
+If you’ve been through countless fad diets, then you may have lost muscle and tanked your basal metabolic rate.
+Why?
+Your body hasn’t learned to cope with less energy.

-With regular exercise and a healthy, low-calorie diet, you will teach your body to become leaner and fitter over time.
-Gymondo will help you get there with regular workouts and with a healthy nutrition plan without starving.
+With regular exercise and a healthy diet, you’ll teach your body to become leaner and fitter over time.
+Gymondo will help you get there with regular workouts and a healthy (and delicious) nutrition plan.